How to Stop Email Tracking in Gmail

 - Open Gmail in your web browser.

-- Click the gear icon (Settings).
+- Click the gear icon (Settings) and select “See all settings.”

 - Under the “General” tab, find the “Images” section.